jascoproducts/firmware/README.md

 # Identifying Your Product

-First - Identify your ZW Number.
-This can be found on the device itself, typically on the upper corner or back of the product itself.

-Second - Identify the Product Brand.
+First - Identify the Product Brand.
 This can be found in the upper left corner and will say one of the following brands:

-GE
-Enbrighten
+Enbrighten-GE
 Honeywell
 UltraPro

+Second - Identify your ZW Number.
+This can be found on the device itself, typically on the upper corner or back of the product itself.

 Example pictues are below: